Wicked Spoon Buffet 2023: Menu, Hours, Prices

 The Cosmopolitan has a self-parking garage beneath the resort that can be accessed via the main entrance on the south side of the hotel from Harmon Avenue or from the north side of the hotel from Las Vegas Boulevard.

-Please note that complimentary self-parking is only offered to registered hotel quests, Sterling status or higher Identity Members who have the cards on their person.
+Please note that complimentary self-parking is only offered to Identity Members in Sterling status or higher.
 Valet is free for Gold status or higher.
+Keep in mind that you are required to have your Identity Card on your person.

 Wicked Spoon Dress Code